ArctosDB/documentation-wiki/_documentation/media.markdown

 Create only necessary relationships; allow the relational nature of Arctos to work for you.
-An image showing a specimen should have a relationship of “shows cataloged_item” but not “shows collecting_event” or “shows locality” or “documents accn,” all of which can be derived from the relationship to the cataloged item.
+An image showing a specimen should have a relationship of "shows cataloged_item" but not "shows collecting_event" or "shows locality" or "documents accn," all of which can be derived from the relationship to the cataloged item.

 Choose reasonable media formats; use derivatives if necessary.